Umeå Jazz Festival 2024

 Between songs a scamp in the audience requested the Tracy Chapman folk ballad ‘Baby Can I Hold You’, to which Kullhammar replied ‘No, my wife is here’.
 A muted and silvery opening was punctuated by a crashing swell of keys, but no percussion as Osgood had swapped his drums for the piano stool.
 After a long gestation period an Afro-Cuban rhythm finally swung into life, carried by the two horns and Kajfeš who was back on his congas.
 Once again Mobeck’s tuba joined Berthling’s bass in setting a template for the piece, with Kullhammar tracing the motif before spiralling off in all directions on what sounded like a medley of older tunes with ‘LG’s Lament’.

-While the eight tracks on Peaceful Piano are not always defined much less circumscribed by their composer, the album bears some of the best bits from their respective works, like the swirling melodies, watery tones and limpid chord progressions of Goran Kajfeš Tropiques on their standout hypno-jazz album Tell Us from earlier this year, or the sauntering basslines which Berthling weaves to such stunning effect, undergirding the new Fire! album Testament with Gustafsson and Andreas Werliin or more spectrally and less agriculturally the second volume of Ghosted with Werliin and Oren Ambarchi.
+While the eight tracks on Peaceful Piano are not always defined much less circumscribed by their composers, the album bears some of the best bits from their respective works, like the swirling melodies, watery tones and limpid chord progressions of Goran Kajfeš Tropiques on their standout hypno-jazz album Tell Us from earlier this year, or the sauntering basslines which Berthling weaves to such stunning effect, undergirding the new Fire! album Testament with Gustafsson and Andreas Werliin or more spectrally and less agriculturally the second volume of Ghosted with Werliin and Oren Ambarchi.
 On record Kullhammar plays a breadth of instruments from the sopranino, soprano, tenor and bass saxophones to the Hungarian táragotó, piccolo and slide whistle, while on stage too he drives the ensemble.

 After a short speech laden with effusive praise for Lars-Göran Ulander, the band turned to Osgood’s composition ‘Grønland’, a nocturne.
 An ascending pattern on the bass and a burnished trumpet solo gave way to a descending motif on the sax, one last hug goodnight before Nacka Forum indulged in a final spurt by way of an encore.